drfreder/selection-for-cheating/Response/README.md

-Response to Sachs and Torres Martinez
+Response to Sachs and Torres-Martinez
 ================
 Megan Frederickson
 2019-10-09